Kathy Bates Biography

 Continuing in theatre, it was her performance as Joanne in the theatre show, ‘Vanities’ that proclaimed her to fame.
 The show highlighted her acting prowess and immense talent as a performer.

 She earned her first Broadway performance for the 1980’s show, ‘Goodbye Fidel’.
-Lasting only six performances, she followed this up by taking up a replacement role in the well-established and highly-successful drama, ‘Fifth of July’ in 1981.
+Lasting only six performances, she followed this up by taking up a replacement role in the well-established and highly successful drama, ‘Fifth of July’ in 1981.

 Eventually, in 1990, luck smiled on her and she bagged the role of an obsessed fan Annie Wilkes, who kidnaps her favorite author and subjects him to a series of horrific tortures, in the film, ‘Misery’.
-Her exceptional performance and panache for acting not only won her critical acclaim and popularity, but the prestigious academy Award as well.
+Her exceptional performance and panache for acting not only won her critical acclaim and popularity but the prestigious Academy Award as well.

 Other films released for the year include, ‘Dick Tracy’, ‘Men Don’t Leave’, ‘White Palace’ and so on.
-She followed these up by the 1991 acclaimed movie, ‘Fried Green Tomatoes’ in which she starred along with Jessica Tandy.
+She followed these up with the 1991 acclaimed movie, ‘Fried Green Tomatoes’ in which she starred along with Jessica Tandy.
 In the film, she played the character of Evelyn Couch.

-In 1992, she reprises her theatre role in the film version of the play, ‘The Road to Mecca’.
+In 1992, she reprised her theatre role in the film version of the play, ‘The Road to Mecca’.
 Other films released during this time include, ‘Prelude to a Kiss’, ‘Used People’, ‘A Home of Our Own’, ‘North’, Curse of the Starving Class’ and so on.

-In 1995, she played the titular character of Dolores Claiborne in the film-adaptation of the Stephen King novel, ‘Dolores Claiborne’.
+In 1995, she played the titular character of Dolores Claiborne in the film adaptation of the Stephen King novel, ‘Dolores Claiborne’.
 Her performance in the film was much appreciated.

 While most of her films did well at the box office, the exceptional blockbuster performance seemed quite illusive.
-It was then that she played the character of Molly Brown in the James Cameron's flick, ‘Titanic’, which was based on the sinking of the RMS Titanic of 1912.
+It was then that she played the character of Molly Brown in James Cameron's flick, ‘Titanic’, which was based on the sinking of the RMS Titanic of 1912.
 The film broke all records, chronicling a humongous US$1.8 billion and more at the box office.

 Taking the success story forward, she played the character of an acid-tongued political advisor Libby Holden in the film, ‘Primary Colors’.
 Adapted from a book in which political journalist Joe Klein gave an account of his experiences on the Presidential campaign trail, the film was a major success and earned her a nomination at the Academy Awards.